-This daikon and leek soup is both delicious and detoxifying.
+This detox soup, made with leek and daikon is both delicious and detoxifying.
 The leeks and daikon are both natural diuretics, so help to reduce water retention and puffiness.

 Diakon & Leek Soup - The Natural Detoxifier